rva5120/sgdb/README.md

-# S-GDB: A usability-enhancing GDB interface geared to beginners
+# S-GDB: GDB extension geared to beginners
+Welcome to S-GDB!
+S-GDB is designed to help students and beginners get more familiar with GDB.

 ## Installation
 **Clone the S-GDB repo**